adapter-hub/adapters/adapter_docs/adapter_composition.md

 # Adapter Activation and Composition

 One of the great advantages of using adapters is the possibility to combine multiple adapters trained on different tasks in various ways.
-To enable such adapter compositions, `adapter-transformers` comes with a modular and flexible concept to define how the input to the model should flow through the available adapters.
+To enable such adapter compositions, `adapters` comes with a modular and flexible concept to define how the input to the model should flow through the available adapters.
 This not only allows stacking ([_MAD-X_](https://arxiv.org/pdf/2005.00052.pdf)) and fusing ([_AdapterFusion_](https://arxiv.org/pdf/2005.00247.pdf)) adapters, but also even more complex adapter setups.

 ## Adapter Activation